tinygrad/tinygrad/README.md

 ## Documentation

-Documentation along with a quick start guide can be found in the [docs/](/docs) directory.
+Documentation, along with the Quick Start Guide, can be found in the [docs/](/docs) directory.

-### Quick example comparing to PyTorch
+### Quick comparison to PyTorch

 ```py
 from tinygrad.tensor import Tensor